Skip navigation

 Who missed the cut at the 2026 Open Championship?

-Keith Mitchell, coming off his best finish at a major with a T-4 at Shinnecock, also was found shutting his trunk early in the U.K. Speaking of Shinnecock, two-time U.S. Open winner Wyndham Clark is heading home after posting 73-70.
+Keith Mitchell, coming off his best finish at a major with a T-4 at Shinnecock, also slammed his trunk.
+Speaking of Shinnecock, two-time U.S. Open winner Wyndham Clark headed home after posting 73-70.
+PGA Champ Aaron Rai is also exiting early after a pair of 71s.

 Bryson DeChambeau was assessed a two-stroke penalty after his round Friday at the Open Championship for improving his swing path on the par-4 fifth hole.